Mesothelioma Diagnosis

 Staging Mesothelioma

 The final step in diagnosing mesothelioma is to assign a stage to the cancer.[8]
-This is a description of how advanced mesothelioma is in an individual patient.
-Various factors to determine how advanced the cancer is:
+This describes how advanced mesothelioma is in an individual patient.
+Various factors help determine how advanced the cancer is:

 - The size of the original tumor